qmk/qmk_firmware/keyboards/kraken_jones/pteron56/readme.md

     * MCU: Pro-Micro, Elite-C
 * Hardware Availability: moorekeys.etsy.com.
 Open source though so it varies.

-Note: Pteron56v0.1 users can also use this directory, but *must* use the brant keymap (pteron56:brant)

 Make example for this keyboard (after setting up your build environment):

     make pteron56:default